Randomized algorithms for precise measurement of differentially-private, personalized recommendations: Evaluation

 \subsubsection{Results on internal data}

-To determine the robustness of our conclusions in a different setting, we also conduct our experiments on an internal dataset from our search ads business (see Appendix Figures \ref{internal-pricing}, \ref{internal-rnm-vs-rr}, and \ref{internal-rr-cutoff}).
+We also conducted our experiments on an internal dataset from our search ads business (see Appendix Figures \ref{internal-pricing}, \ref{internal-rnm-vs-rr}, \ref{internal-rr-cutoff}).
 We see similar results with a few exceptions.
 First, the trend in pricing remains: the less accurate the $pClick$ model, the higher the prices (Figure \ref{internal-pricing}).
 Second, RR still outperforms SNM at higher values of $\epsilon$ (Figure \ref{internal-rnm-vs-rr}(a-c)).
 The main difference is in the CTR metric, for which SNM was never dominant in the Alibaba dataset.
 In the internal dataset, we now see a crossover in RR vs SNM performance for CTR as well as revenue and surplus.
 We explore the differences in more detail in Appendix \ref{taobao-vs-internal-results}.